Fiddlekins/fidbot2/README.md

 Fidbot displays a list of autoreply rules that only the user of the command can see.
 This provides the ID for each rule, which is required when wanting to delete a rule.

 The optional parameters will filter down the listed output to make it easier to manage lots of rules.

+Displayed match entries will show as `/<match>/ui` where `<match>` is the parameter that was entered during creation.
+This is to reflect the `ui` regex flags that it executes with, which specifically mean that it runs in unicode mode and case-insensitive mode.

 ##### `/autoreply remove <id>`